rffgrayson/ABAP-RAP/README.md

-# ABAP-RAP-FLIGHT
+# ABAP-RAP

-This is a test project from SAP Learning Hub.
+This is compilation of exercises from SAP Learning Hub.